 Myth # 1: There is nothing that can kill stink bugs

 It is amazing to me how many people still make this statement “I thought there was nothing that kills stink bugs.”
 To explain how this myth got started, I first need to briefly explain the pesticide label and how it works.
 Each label has a list of pests for which you are permitted to use the product.
 If you use a pesticide to control a pest that is not listed on the label, then as a commercial applicator you have violated the law.
-However, each label also contains a list of sites (places or parts of a structure) where you are allowed to apply the material.
-So if you treat a structure, or a portion thereof, for spiders and there happened to be stink bugs on that area, you have made a legal application as long as the site is listed on the label.
-Make sense?
+Each label also contains a list of sites (places or parts of a structure) where you are allowed to apply the material.

 About the Stink Bug

 Tomlinson Bomberger Pest Control has been successfully helping our clients with stink bug control for many years.
 Controlling them is no different than controlling any other pests.
-You determine how they are getting into the home and eliminate or reduce the entry sites via physical exclusion and judicious use of insecticides where needed.
+You need to determine how they are getting into the home first.
+Then, eliminate or reduce the entry sites via physical exclusion and judicious use of insecticides where needed.

 Myth #2: Stink bugs can flatten themselves to the thickness of a piece of paper and squeeze in around your closed windows